 Somewhat of an understatement, but it bears repeating – software is a monster business.
 Some of the biggest companies in the world right now are software businesses.
 It is the one of the most rapidly growing markets of the last 20 years.

 Open-source and commercial software have a symbiotic relationship in which both profit from the existence of the other.
-The availability of open-source allows many projects to get off the ground running at low costs and provides solutions to budget limited individuals and companies, often offering superior products.
+The availability of free software and open-source allows many projects to get off the ground running at low costs and provides solutions to budget limited individuals and companies, often offering superior products.
 On the other hand, commercial software makes software development into a viable business and in a way that voluntary, spare time work cannot.
 Revenue generated from commercial software in turn allows many software companies to sponsor open-source projects.
 It’s a mutually beneficial cycle that helps both grow at a tremendous rate.

 Those two paradigms can also co-exist in the same product via dual-licensing.
 MySQL and Magento, for example, are two hugely popular open-source products that also offer a paid commercial license that includes additional features, support and other benefits.
 Those products truly embody the symbiotic relationship between open and commercial software.